Monday, 24 September 2018

 Madron Ideas

-Madron (more commonly known as Mabon but I was first introduced to it as "Madron" in Kate West's books) and the Autumn Equinox is the time when day and night is equal.
+Madron (more commonly known as Mabon but I was first introduced to it as "Madron" in Kate West's books) and the Autumn Equinox is the time when day and night are equal.
 It's the opposite of the Spring Equinox.
 Since Litha/the Summer Solstice which was the longest day of the year, the days have been getting gradually shorter.
 I've only really noticed it in recent weeks, sunset is now around 7.15pm.
 After Madron days will continue to get shorter and nights longer, until Yule aka the Winter Solstice, just before Christmas.
 So Madron is a time of balance.

-Sunday 2 September 2018
+Sunday, 2 September 2018

 Getting Ready for Autumn